 As daily interest, this works out as

 You would then need to work out the number of days your invoice is overdue.
-If, for example, it were 60 days, you could charge you client £27.12 (60 x £0.45) in interest, plus the late payment fee mentioned above.
+If, for example, it were 60 days, you could charge your client £27.60 (60 x £0.46) in interest, plus the late payment fee mentioned above.

 Hopefully, it won’t come to this but, for some clients, knowing that their invoice could increase is incentive enough to pay.
 You might offer to waive the late payment charges if an invoice is settled on receipt of your reminder letter.

-To help speed up clients’ payments, it’s a good idea to provide electronic payment options such as internet banking.
-New services such as Pingit or Paym mean that clients can even pay you by scanning a QR code or using your mobile number, as long as you’ve registered with those schemes.
-You could also offer to accept payments by PayPal, although charges will apply for this.
+To help speed up clients’ payments, it’s a good idea to provide electronic payment options such as internet banking or PayPal.
+Services such as Stripe or Wave mean that clients can even pay via mobile invoices or make a credit card payment, as long as you’ve registered with those schemes.

 Do let us know how you get on and if any of these – or last week’s – tips make a difference to your cash flow.